premaseem/DesignPatternsJava9/README.md

-# What is Interpreter Design Pattern
+# What is Iterator Design Pattern
 Iterator Design Pattern enables to get a way to access the elements of a collection object in sequential manner without any need to know its underlying representation.

 ## Diagram